Udanoceratops: Discovery

 The holotype (PIN 3907/11) of Udanoceratops was collected in the 1980s as part of the Joint Soviet-Mongolian Paleontological Expedition.
 It was a mature specimen, and has been suggested to have been a male.
 It was recovered from the Udan-Sayr (also spelled Udyn Sayr or Üüden Sair) locality from a layer of dark grey sandstones designated as Bed 2.
-The Udan-Sayr locality is part of the Djadokhta Formation of Ömnögovi Province, which has been dated to the Campanian stage of the Late Cretaceous period.
+The Udan-Sayr locality is part of the Djadochta Formation of Ömnögovi Province, which has been dated to the Campanian stage of the Late Cretaceous period.
 PIN 3907/11 preserves a near-complete skull, several vertebrae, a scapula, a coracoid, an ilium, and at least some bones from the extremities.
 All of its bones were encapsulated within calcareous structures, either within concretions or as part of a single, larger mass.
 The bones were disarticulated and had been scattered, and the skull bones had been separated by taphonomic processes.
 The specimen was relocated to the Paleontological Institute of the Russian Academy of Sciences and was removed from the matrix through the use of acetic acid.
 In 1992, it was described by Russian palaeontologist Sergei Kurzanov, and was assigned the binomial name of Udanoceratops tschizhovi.
-The generic name is derived from the name of the locality in which the holotype was found (Udan Sayr) and Greek ceras/κέρας meaning "horn" and -ops/ωψ meaning "face"; the species name honours D. O. Tschizhov of the Paleontological Institute, who was credited with the discovery of the specimen.
+The generic name is derived from the name of the locality in which the holotype was found (Udan-Sayr) and Greek ceras/κέρας meaning "horn" and -ops/ωψ meaning "face"; the species name honours D. O. Tschizhov of the Paleontological Institute, who was credited with the discovery of the specimen.

 In 1993 a large skull almost 1 m in length was reported from the nearby Bayan Mandahu Formation by Tomasz Jerzykiewicz and colleagues and was assigned to Udanoceratops.
-However, Polish palaeontologist Łukasz Czepiński in 2020 pointed out that there are no referable specimens to Udanoceratops from the Bayan Mandahu collections, and there are none in the literature which correspond to the reported remains, and it is most likely that they were confused with the contemporary (and relatively large) Protoceratops hellenikorhinus.
+However, Polish palaeontologist Łukasz Czepiński in 2020 pointed out that there are no referable specimens to Udanoceratops from the Bayan Mandahu collections, and there are none in the literature which correspond to the reported remains.
+Therefore, he suspected that Jerzykiewicz and colleagues confused Udanoceratops with the contemporary (and relatively large) Protoceratops hellenikorhinus.

-In 2004 Viktor S. Tereschenko referred a juvenile specimen (PIN 4046/11) to Udanoceratops aff. tschizhovi, from the Baga Tariach locality in Dornogovi Province, which Tereschhenko attributed to the Djadokhta Formation.
-Geological analyses carried out across fossiliferous localities of the Gobi Desert published by Mahito Watabe and team in 2010, indicates that this locality instead correlates best with the Maastrichtian-stage Barun Goyot Formation.
-The assignment of this specimen, however, has varied since then from "Udanoceratops" sp., to ?Udanoceratops sp, and some studies, including one authored by Tereschenko himself, consider it an indeterminate leptoceratopsid.
+In 2004 Viktor S. Tereschenko referred a juvenile specimen (PIN 4046/11) to Udanoceratops aff. tschizhovi, from the Baga Tariach locality in Dornogovi Province, which Tereschhenko attributed to the Djadochta Formation.
+Geological analyses carried out across fossil-bearing localities of the Gobi Desert, published by Mahito Watabe and colleagues in 2010, indicates that this locality correlates best with the Maastrichtian-stage Barun Goyot Formation.
+The status of PIN 4046/11 has varied since then.
+It has been classified as "Udanoceratops" sp. and ?Udanoceratops sp, and some studies, including one authored by Tereschenko himself, consider it an indeterminate leptoceratopsid.